gmc-code/PC-algorithms/docs/pseudocode/sequence.rst

    * - =
      - <-
    * - print
-     - OUTPUT or Print or DISPLAY
+     - OUTPUT or PRINT or DISPLAY
    * - input
-     - Input or GET
+     - INPUT or GET

 ----